NBISweden/NBIS-support-framework/README.md

 run on Uppmax.
 A main file containing the overall workflow is provided in `Snakefile`, and modularised rules can be found in the `rules/` directory.

-## How to contribute?
+## How to contribute
 Anybody employed at NBIS is welcome to contribute to this repo.
-The central idea behind this repo is to develop up-to-date support framework, to share know-how and streamline common bioinformatics tasks.
+The central idea behind this repo is to develop an up-to-date support framework, to share knowledge and to streamline common bioinformatics tasks.

 To contribute, create a new feature branch to work on.
 The `master` branch should always be deployable, and any new feature should ideally have been tested before its merging into master.

 ```bash
 # Clone NBIS-SF